Davorak/PandocFilters/README.md

 Below is the presentation in markdown_github format.
+To view as slide show by use of rawgithub.com [here](http://rawgit.com/Davorak/PandocFilters/master/20140608-Science-Sunday.html#(1)).

 Swiss Arm Knife Converstion Tool
 ================================